Car Review

 What is it?

-The trend is showing no signs of slowing down either.
-The Arona can count the Nissan Juke, the Ford Puma, the Hyundai Kona, the Vauxhall Mokka, the Peugeot 2008, the Kia Stonic, the Citroen C3 Aircross and the Renault Captur among its many, many rivals these days.
-And that’s just the slightly memorable ones that we can recall off the top of our heads.
+The trend for small crossovers is showing no signs of slowing down either.
+The Arona can count the Volkswagen T-Cross and Skoda Kamiq as its closest competitors from within VW Group, while it’s also got the Nissan Juke, Ford Puma, Hyundai Kona, Vauxhall Mokka, Peugeot 2008, Citroen C3 Aircross and Renault Captur among its many, many rivals these days.

 Advertisement - Page continues below

 It's actually not a very crossover-y crossover, the Arona.
-There's no AWD version.
 It runs on the same wheelbase as the Ibiza, and the cabin is very similar.
-The pre-facelift version looked remarkably like Seat’s small hatch after an all-inclusive holiday too (save for the kicked-up window line at the rear and contrast roof), but the 2021 update adds more individual bumpers front and rear along with those fog lights that look like pimples on a spotty teenager’s face.
+In fact, it looks remarkably like Seat’s small hatch after an all-inclusive holiday, save for the kicked-up window line at the rear and contrast roof (available in grey or black).

-It still uses the crossover version of the VW Group's new MQB A0 platform.
-You sit higher than a supermini but less so than many rivals.
+It still uses the crossover version of the VW Group's MQB A0 platform.
+You sit higher than a supermini, one of the main reasons folk have fallen in love with the crossover, but less so than many competitors.
 But it is enough extra height to gain cabin and boot space in a smallish and parkable overall size.
-Wheel size is bigger than the Ibiza's too – it goes up to 18s – which helps comfort and ground clearance.

 Advertisement - Page continues below